hanmmmmm/Hybrid_Astar_with_Ackermann/README.md

 This project is my implementation of a navigation package, including the Hybrid A* planner and pure pursuit controller.

-It also has a basic simulator for an ackermann robot (using bicycle model).
+It also has a basic simulator for an Ackermann robot (using the bicycle model).
 This simulator has only the calculation parts.
-The visulization happens in RVIZ.
+The visualization happens in RVIZ.

-My implementation of Hybrid A* has the incremental searching and Reeds Shepp curve searching.
-This generates acceptable reaults but it certainly can be improved more:
+My implementation of Hybrid A* has the incremental searching and Reeds-Shepp curve searching.
+This generates acceptable results but it certainly can be improved more:
 - avoid some very short path segments that are too hard to steer
 - avoid apex points that are too close to obstacles
-- add numerical optimiztion module to so that the curve will be adjusted to match the dynamics of the robot.
+- add a numerical optimization module so that the curve will be adjusted to match the dynamics of the robot.
 E.g. acceleration and steer rate.

 Every code in this project was developed by myself using standard C++ and ROS tools.

-It was developed and tested in **ROS Noetic** on original Ubuntu 20 Desktop and WSL in Win11.
+It was developed and tested in **ROS Noetic** on the original Ubuntu 20 Desktop and WSL in Win11.

 -----------